 Zell is feeding retailers into her Wholesale-O-Matic.
 She knows her submissions are good and that part of the machine is working properly, but she’s still not getting an avalanche of wholesale orders.

 Instead she’s receiving a lot of annoying feedback from shopkeepers about it not being the right time, or only buying at trade shows.
 Let me tell you something

 When retailers find a product they’re excited about, they’re on it like a badger on jam.

 It might be Christmas day.
-Or the middle of their kid’s christening.
-They might be lying on the bathroom floor, stricken with a horrendous vomiting bug and praying for death.
+Or the middle of their kid’s acting debut as a beetroot in a play about salads.
+They might be lying on the bathroom floor, stricken with a horrendous vomiting bug.